 - avoid the need, so far as is reasonably practical for employees to undertake any manual handling operation which involves a risk of injury. - where a manual handling operation cannot be avoided, carry out a suitable assessment.
-The persons responsible for carrying out these assessments is the Principal - encourage staff to use their common sense when making a risk assessment and if in doubt to consult the Principal. - ✤ Train staff in manual handling.
-Training held on October 2015, all staff attended
+The persons responsible for carrying out these assessments is the Principal - encourage staff to use their common sense when making a risk assessment and if in doubt to consult the Principal. - Train staff in manual handling.
+Next Training due in 2025